felixalacampagne/recivaportal/README.md

 <Context docBase="../deploy/ExampleApp.war"/>
 Two points are worth nothing here.

-First, we don't have to specify the path explicitly as in the previous option � Tomcat derives that from the name of our ROOT.xml.
+First, we don't have to specify the path explicitly as in the previous option, Tomcat derives that from the name of our ROOT.xml.

-And second � since we're defining our context in a different file than the server.xml, our docBase has to be outside of $CATALINA_HOME\webApps.
+And second, since we're defining our context in a different file than the server.xml, our docBase has to be outside of $CATALINA_HOME\webApps.

 It doesn't really mention whether autodeploy actually works with this...